 Introduction to the business principles, practices and ethics of the Interior Design profession.
 Emphasis is placed on regional standards, codes, means, methods, organizational charts, and client interaction.
 Résumé and portfolio creation, preparation for internship, and job interviews, business development and marketing material creation.

 Equivalent course: IDE353

-IDE 451 INTERIOR DESIGN VI THESIS STUDIO 3, 1/5
+INTERIOR DESIGN VI THESIS STUDIO

-Prerequisite: IDE 401.Constitutes the final studio experience prior to graduation and features one major design project.
+Prerequisite: IDE 401.
+Constitutes the final studio experience prior to graduation and features one major design project.
 Students focus their design initiative with increased objectivity and adopt a comprehensive approach to the interior design process utilizing proposal, research, schematic design, construction documentation, material selections, specifications, technical writing, and presentation.
-Offered Spring Only.
+Offered spring only.

-INTERIOR DESIGN INTERNSHIP 3, 0/6
+INTERIOR DESIGN INTERNSHIP

-Prerequisite IDE 351Guided and supervised exposure to professional interior design operations through on-the-job work experience in an authorized design firm, department, studio, or showroom.
+Prerequisite IDE 351.
+Guided and supervised exposure to professional interior design operations through on-the-job work experience in an authorized design firm, department, studio, or showroom.
 To earn 3 credit hours, students must complete 135 contract hours with the firm, provide a written report of the work experience, and receive a written evaluation from the employer.
-Offered Fall Only.
-Equivalent course: DES488
+Offered fall only.